jingliting/NTIRE2018/README.md

 ##### Track 2: realistic downscaling x4 with mild conditions competition
 ##### Track 3: realistic downscaling x4 with difficult conditions competition
 ##### Track 4: wild downscaling x4 competition
 The code uses TensorLayer https://tensorlayer.readthedocs.io/en/stable/.
-Note that the original experiments were done using torch-autograd, we have so far validated that CIFAR-10 experiments are exactly reproducible in PyTorch, and are in process of doing so for ImageNet (results are very slightly worse in PyTorch, due to hyperparameters).
+Note that the model is based on EDSR[https://arxiv.org/pdf/1707.02921.pdf] (Enhanced Deep Residual Networks for Single Image Super-Resolution), the championaion of NTIRE2017.
+We optimized the original EDSR model from three aspects: data augmentation, redesigning up-sampling module and adjusting residual block to tackle track1.
+Inspired from CycleGAN, we proposed a novel network structure: CycleSR for track2, 3, 4 since the down-sampling methods were unknown.

 ## Requirements
 + python3